 1. Pattern Making

-- The pattern is the replica of casting to be made.
+- The pattern is the replica of the casting to be made.

 - The size of the pattern is slightly greater than the casting by an amount called allowances